COVID Vaccine In New York: Appointments For FEMA Vaccination Sites In Brooklyn, Queens Open Saturday Morning

 NEW YORK (CBSNewYork) — Gov. Andrew Cuomo says New Yorkers can start making appointments for federally backed mass vaccination sites.

-Appointments will open up at 8 a.m.
+Appointments started opening at 8 a.m.
 Saturday for sites in Brooklyn and Queens.

 The sites at Medgar Evers College and York College will start administering shots on Wednesday.
 The sites will be open from 8 a.m. to 8 p.m. every day.